Luxury Everest Base Camp Trek

 • TIMS Card

-• Down jacket, Sleeping bag, Sublime Duffel bag, Hiking poles, Sublime T-short etc.
+• Down jacket, Sleeping bag, Sublime Duffel bag, Hiking poles, Sublime T-shirt etc.

 • Necessary paperwork with the government of Nepal and the Tax department